 It’s more of an integrated system.
-For example, sitting all day at work, exercise with insufficient form, not enough recovery time, lack of sleep, poor nutrition choices, lack of warm-up or cool down, and so on.
+For example, sitting all day at work, exercising with insufficient form, not enough recovery time, lack of sleep, poor nutrition choices, lack of warm-up or cool down, and so on.

 Doing too much foam rolling in one day can easily lead to overtraining and pain sensation.
 Muscles tissue can get sensitive if you spend too much time in one spot.
-It’s not about doing everything in one day and expect to be fixed tomorrow.
+It’s not about doing everything in one day and expects to be fixed tomorrow.

 This can cause bruising and unnecessary discomfort.

 A much better approach is in a short, intermittent, and more consistent way.
 Dose and response.
 You want to mobilize as you train, even between the sets whenever you feel you could make things better.
 After that, you use a training platform as your evaluation.